analyst1001/snake_game/README.md

 # Snake Game

 Retro snake game for `x86_64` architecture machines without abstractions provided by OS.
-This is a fun mini project I implemented while learning about OS development from a series of wonderful [blog posts](https://os.phil-opp.com/) by Philipp Oppermann.
+This is a fun mini project (probably may have bugs too) I implemented while learning about OS development from a series of wonderful [blog posts](https://os.phil-opp.com/) by Philipp Oppermann.
 Also, this was an attempt to learn more about Rust by implementing my second non-trivial Rust project.

 ## DEMO!
 ![Snake game GIF demo](https://raw.githubusercontent.com/analyst1001/snake_game/master/snake_game_demo.gif)